 Here is a list of books on Math and science that we have enjoyed!
 If you want to look at our big list of books, see here.

-For science stories, we have liked the Science Solves it series, which similar to Math Matters but not as easy.
+For science stories, we have liked the Science Solves it series, which similar to Math Matters but not quite as easy.

 In terms of biographies, we have liked the books on Jane Goodall, Neil Armstrong, and Albert Einstein from the Ordinary People Who Changed the World Series (see here).
 We also liked Deborah Heiligman’s book The Boy Who Loved Math: The Improbable Life of Paul Erdos. (see here).

-For quite young readers, further suggestions for learning math and science books through children’s literature can be found in K. L. Braddon, Math Through Children’s Literature.
+For very young readers, further suggestions for learning math and science books through children’s literature can be found in K. L. Braddon, Math Through Children’s Literature.
 1993, C. Butzow, Science Through Children’s Literature (1989), C. Butzow, C. More Science Through Children’s Literature.
 1998, and C. Butzow, Intermediate Science Through Children’s Literature.
 1994.